antonhristozov/NAU7802-rpi/README.md

 The test.c will read all 32 registers of the NAU7802 and display them.

+TestSensorFunctions shows tyical use of the intermediate layer functions part of SensorFunctions.c.

 Use the compile.sh to compile load(NAU7802_driver.c)
-and test.c or as an example.
+, test.c and TestSensorFunctions.c.

-Alternativele using the Makefile will give the same result: make
+Alternatively using the Makefile will produce the same result: make

-Building individual targetscan happen with the following commands: make load make test
+Building individual targets can happen through the following commands: make load make test make TestSensorFunctions

-To remove the executablesi and intermediate object files use: make clean
+To remove the executables and intermediate object files use: make clean

-To execute just run the produced executables:
+To execute just run one of the produced executables:
 ./test
 ./load number_of_test
+./TestSensorFunctions